Schmitz Cargobull: Schmitz Cargobull in Great Britain

 In 1991 Schmitz Cargobull took over a production facility for refrigerated vehicles (York Thermostar) in Harelaw, County Durham.
 The Harelaw plant was modernised and equipped with flexible production lines for manufacturing box vehicles and curtainsiders.
 Production ceased in July 2010 as a result of the drastic decrease in turnover in England due to the worldwide financial crisis.
 The plant in Harelaw was shut down in 2011.
 After the end of 2010 and during 2011, in particular, the order situation in Great Britain stabilised and Schmitz Cargobull saw renewed success on the British trailer market.
 The head office of Schmitz Cargobull (UK) Ltd. is located in Warrington, Cheshire.

+In 2022, Schmitz Cargobull featured in the October issue of Bulk & Tipper magazine, visiting the Gotha production plant in Germany where their full range of tipping trailers and steel bodies are created.

 Locations

 The majority of the production is carried out in Germany and is marketed internationally.
 The primary sales markets consist of Western, Northern, Central and Eastern Europe as well as the Asia-Pacific, Near and Middle East.

 The company maintains production sites in Germany in Altenberge, Vreden, Gotha, Berlin and Toddin and also in other European countries in Saragossa (Spain), Panevėžys (Lithuania) and St Petersburg (Russia).
 An additional production facility opened in Wuhan (China) in 2014.

 Schmitz Cargobull is represented in all European countries with its own sales branches and sales partners and maintains a network of approximately 1,200 authorised workshops throughout Europe.